 This document describes the annotation and glossing conventions used in the public DGS corpus (http://ling.meine-dgs.de).
 Annotations include translations, glosses - used to identify the types tokens are matched to, comparable to Johnston's ID-glosses (Johnston 2010) -, and mouthings.
 Mouth gestures are annotated in a simplistic way by just adding "[MG]" in the Mouthing/Mouth gesture tier.
-Except for mouthings, all annotations are available in English and German (see language button DE|EN on the right side of the header).
+These annotations are exported from iLex (Hanke/Storz 2008), our lexical database and annotation tool.
+Except for mouthings, all annotations are available in English and German (see language button DE EN on the right side of the header).
 Downloadable annotation files provide both versions in separate tiers.